bitmeal/tusp/README.md

 ```
 docker-compose -f docker-compose.yaml -f docker-compose-minio.yaml -f docker-compose-mailer.yaml up [-d]
 ```
+`.minio.env` and `.mailer.env` help setting up the environment, you likely won't need to edit them.

 Tu run the app outside of a docker container, import the environment by running the app with: